Hot Tub Holidays

 All month = High demand

-Summer bank holiday and the school holidays together with one of the warmest time for the UK means, as usual, holiday lets will be in high demand in August.
+Summer bank holiday on Monday the 31st and together with the school holidays and one of the warmest times for the UK means, as usual, holiday lets will be in high demand in August.

 All month = Medium demand

-No Bank Holidays and the start of the new school year could mean slightly lower demand compared to August.
+No Bank Holidays and the start of the new school year will mean slightly lower demand compared to August.
 However, with the summer season still upon us for most of the month, there will be significant demand still for September breaks.
+Many people start to plan and book accommodation for New Year’s Eve whilst there is still reasonable availability.

 Beginning of the month = Low demand